Unlinking and unknottedness of monotone Lagrangian submanifolds: Unknottedness of Lagrangians

 Suppose that $f_2\colon L\to\CC^n$ is another monotone Lagrangian embedding such that the Lagrangian frame maps are $SO(n)$-equivariantly homotopic when restricted to the complement $L_x$ of a point $x\in L$:

 Then $f_2$ is smoothly iso\-to\-pic to $f_1$ through embeddings (not necessarily through Lagrangian embeddings). \end{thm} Note that the frame maps being equivariantly homotopic when restricted to the complement of a point is a weaker condition than being equivariantly homotopic over the whole of $L$.
+We used the latter condition in the statements of Theorems \ref{mainthm-unknot} and \ref{mainthm-unknot-tweak} to make them more readable, but only the weaker assumption is needed. \begin{rmk} Note that the condition that $L$ admits a metric $g$ with no nonconstant contractible geodesics implies that $L$ is aspherical.
+This is a theorem of Lyusternik and Fet \cite{LyuFet}: if there is no nonconstant contractible geodesic then the space of contractible based loops retracts to the constant loop via the downward gradient flow of the energy functional; since this component of the based loopspace is contractible, all higher homotopy groups vanish. \end{rmk}

-We used the latter condition in the statements of Theorems \ref{mainthm-unknot} and \ref{mainthm-unknot-tweak} to make them more readable, but only the weaker assumption is needed. \begin{cor} For $n\geq 4$, the smooth isotopy class of a monotone Lagrangian embedding of the $n$-torus in $\CC^n$ is determined by the $SO(n)$-equivariant homotopy type of the Lagrangian frame map. \end{cor} \begin{proof} The flat $n$-torus, $n\geq 4$, satisfies Conditions \ref{condition-contractible-geodesics} and \ref{condition-torsionfree} of Theorem \ref{unknot}.
+\begin{cor} For $n\geq 4$, the smooth isotopy class of a monotone Lagrangian embedding of the $n$-torus in $\CC^n$ is determined by the $SO(n)$-equivariant homotopy type of the Lagrangian frame map. \end{cor} \begin{proof} The flat $n$-torus, $n\geq 4$, satisfies Conditions \ref{condition-contractible-geodesics} and \ref{condition-torsionfree} of Theorem \ref{unknot}.
 If $f_1\colon T^n\to\CC^n$ is a monotone Lagrangian embedding then by \cite{Buh} or \cite{Dam} we know there is a relative homology class $\beta\in H_2(\CC^n,T^n;\ZZ)\cong H_1(L;\ZZ)$ with $\mu(\beta)=2$.
 In particular, half the Maslov class $\frac{1}{2}\mu(f_1)\in H^1(L;\ZZ)$ is a primitive cohomology class: if $\mu(f_1)=k\nu$ for some class $\nu\in H^1(L;\ZZ)$ then $1=\frac{1}{2}\mu(\beta)=k\nu(\beta)$ so $k=\pm 1$.
 Since $L$ is a torus, any primitive homology class $c\in H_1(L;\ZZ)$ can be represented as $\sigma^*\left[\frac{d\theta}{2\pi}\right]$ for a circle-valued function $\sigma$ satisfying the conditions of Theorem \ref{unknot}.
 The corollary is now immediate. \end{proof} \begin{rmk} By Theorem \ref{thm-gro-lee}, knowing the $SO(n)$-equivariant homotopy type of the Lagrangian frame map is the same as knowing the homotopy class of Lagrangian immersions.
 Therefore Theorem \ref{mainthm-unknot} is a direct consequence of Corollary \ref{cor-unknot}. \end{rmk}